 2. First Call Resolution (FCR)

-Use FCR as a key initiative to improve customer call center service and cost performance.
+Use FCR management as a key initiative to improve customer call center service and cost performance.
 The call center industry standard is 68%.
 This means that 32% of customers must call back a second time.
 The call center industry average is 1.4 calls to solve a problem.

-3. Percentage of Calls Blocked (PCB)
+3. Percentage Of Calls Blocked (PCB)